JeremyLynnn/jeremylyn.github.io/_pages/cv.md

   * Intra-school
   * BNU-HKBU UIC
   * Awarded to students whose year GPA have achieved 3.83+/4.0（Top 4%)
-* Nov2022: National Scholarship Candidates
+* Nov2022: National Scholarship Nominees
   * Nation-wide
   * Ministry of Education of the Peoples Republic of China